 The results produced in the two examples are the same since the 3D chart does not any impact on the results.
 It results in changes in appearance only by applying the 3D format.
 The formatting applied to 2D is also applicable.

 Relevance and Uses

-Stacked bar charts designed and developed to help the users to perform a comparison of different elements simultaneously and to observe how the changes in each element will change the total value in different categories.
+Stacked bar charts are designed and developed to help the users to perform a comparison of different elements simultaneously and to observe how the changes in each element will change the total value in different categories.